 We consider ourselves your partner in education.
 What exactly does that mean?
 Essentially, it means that although we may not physically be in the classroom with you, we’re with you every other step of the way.

 Our partnership begins from the moment we start creating the tools you need to reach every student.
-Our writers value the feedback we receive from our clients, and we use your comments to help design products that anticipate your needs and meet ever-changing standards.
+Our writers value the feedback we receive from our customers, and we use your comments to help design products that anticipate your needs and meet ever-changing standards.
 Educators just like you help us during the development process, testing our materials and giving us real-world evaluation before they reach the classroom.

 Our support doesn’t stop once you’ve got our material in your hands.
-In addition to the user guide that accompanies each product, we develop seminars and training sessions, so you have confidence using new instructional techniques.
+In addition to the user guide that accompanies each product, we develop seminars and training sessions so you have confidence using new instructional techniques.
 Finally, our staff of educators welcomes your calls.
 We will answer your questions, help you devise new strategies, and listen to your challenges and triumphs.

 As a partner, we share the same goals.
 We want you to succeed in the classroom, because that means your students will, too.